ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

-The application controls whether information from previous racing attempts, or other information about past communications that was cached by the Transport Services system is used during establishment.
+The application controls whether information from previous racing attempts, or other information about past communications that was cached by the Transport Services System is used during establishment.
 This allows applications to make tradeoffs between efficiency (through racing) and privacy (via information that might leak from the cache toward an on-path observer).
 Some applications have